Back in stock! Rare Madagascar Elemi resin. Fairtrade and sustainable. Canarium Madagascariensis.

-Madagascar Elemi is a pure oleoresin containing no water-soluble gum which causes fragrant resins to emit a charred smell on the charcoal.
+Madagascar Elemi Resin is a pure oleoresin containing no water-soluble gum which causes fragrant resins to emit a charred smell on the charcoal.
 Because it is a pure oleoresin, it will dissolve easily in oils, waxes and fats for producing candles and cosmetic products.
-Elemi is traditionally used in cosmetic and beauty products and is considered to have anti-ageing and skin rejuvenating properties.
+Elemi is traditionally used in cosmetic and beauty products and is considered to have anti-ageing and skin-rejuvenating properties.

-We scoured the markets of Sambava and Anthala in northern Madagascar for 2 days to collect enough Harami balls for a distillation of its essential oils and placed an order with collectors for more.
+Last October, we scoured the markets of Sambava and Anthala in northern Madagascar for 2 days to collect enough Harami balls for a distillation of its essential oils.
+We placed an order with collectors for more.
 The essential oil is truly heavenly and you can find it here in the shop.

 This is an exquisite aromatic resin and I have a limited quantity.
 Get it while it lasts.

-If your resin is sticky, it may be difficult to remove it intact from the plastic wrapper.
-My trick and workaround is to place the bag in the fridge or freezer for 15-30 minutes before attempting to separate it from its package.
+If your resin is sticky, removing it from the plastic wrapper may be difficult.
+My trick and workaround is to place the bag in the fridge or freezer for 15-30 minutes before separating it from its package.
 After chilling, it will detach with ease and without leaving any material stuck to the wrapper.